 Once the energy needed in the day-to-day life of a building has been minimised, then the energy used in construction becomes a bigger proportion of the building’s overall energy use.
 So it makes sense when planning an energy efficient house to make careful choices about the materials used.

-Some building methods require particular materials and it’s a matter of balancing the benefits of a method against its impact.
-For example, a home built to passive solar design principles could have a concrete floor to absorb and store solar energy, and the energy gain from this may outweigh the impact of the materials.
+Some low energy buildings will require particular materials and it’s a matter of balancing the benefits of a method against its impact.
+For example, a home using passive solar design principles could have a concrete floor for absorbing and store solar energy, and the energy gain from this may outweigh the impact of the materials.

 Because of the high temperature to which it must be heated, and the associated chemical reaction, emissions of carbon dioxide from cement manufacture and use are very high.
-Alternatives are available that have a lower impact and are also breathable – creating healthier buildings.
+Alternatives like earth or hempcrete are available, which have a lower impact and are also breathable.
+Natural building materials can help to create healthier buildings.

 PVC (polyvinyl chloride) is versatile and widely used, but creates pollution in both manufacture and disposal.
 Alternatives such as polybutylene and polyethylene have a much lower impact and are recyclable.